 Traditional underpinning can be carried out as an alternate method.
 However, this generally requires a lot more time on site, bigger equipment, with more disruptions and ultimately more expensive.

 How long does it take for the resin to cure?

-Our resins cure in minutes; once the injection is completed, there will no further chemical reaction taking place.
+Our resins cure in minutes; once the injection is completed, no further chemical reaction will take place.
 For example, Driveways and factory floors can be used immediately after the clean up.

 We have qualified assessors and technicians in NSW, ACT/SOUTHERN and QLD.